 The Margam Green Energy Plant is a long-term, multi-million pound investment into the Welsh economy.
 It will help meet the country’s renewable energy targets whilst also strengthening the country’s energy security.

 Construction of the plant started in 2015.
-The plant is expected to start generating to the Grid before the end of 2017, with it operating at full capacity during the first half of 2018.
+The plant is expected to start generating to the Grid later this year.